parz3val/sajilo-alpha-final/README.md

 ```

 // This program takes input from user and returns message
-//Functions are declared with keyword vidhi
+// Functions are declared with keyword vidhi
 // Functions don't have side affects, meaning they don't change the supplied value.
-// they can be called with/without arguments
+// They can be called with/without arguments

 vidhi namaste(naam) {
     lekha "Namaste, ", naam, "\n";